 Though the concept of the summer doldrums isn't nearly as popular these days as it once was—we now live in an always-on, interconnected world where people are able to access markets from the furthest reaches of the planet or while they are using the restroom—it still plays an important psychological role in the stock market depending on who you ask.

 First, let's get the definition of the way.
 The summer doldrums refers to the perception that the period between July and Labor Day is particularly dangerous for investors because many are away on vacation and, as a result, volatility is higher because liquidity is lower than it otherwise would have been.
 As a result, stock price fluctuations tend to create a lot of financial pain for those who would attempt to trade stocks.

 Are the Summer Doldrums Real?

 Whether the summer doldrums are a real phenomenon or whether it is largely a case of cherry-picking and confirmation bias on the parts of traders is up for debate.
 What we do know is that the concern over liquidity is not as pronounced as it once was, and it's now possible for investors to trade easily even when they are on vacation.

 - Don't buy any common stock or preferred stock in your brokerage account or custody account that unless you are comfortable holding onto it for at least five years.

 - Do not borrow on margin.
 In fact, don't invest in a margin account at all but, instead, demand a cash account.
-Not only will you never have to worry about a margin call, you shouldn't have to worry about rehypothecation and hyper-rehypothecation risk.
+Not only will you never have to worry about a margin call, but you also shouldn't have to worry about rehypothecation and hyper-rehypothecation risk.